jeremy-clerc/docker-redis/README.md

 This Dockerfile builds a redis on top of a Debian.

-It downloads the latest stable source availabe at this time: 2.8.5
+It downloads the latest stable source availabe.

 You can then run it as server or as client.